mantoni/mochify.js/README.md

   multiple times.
 Options can be passed with [subargs][].
 - `--plugin` specifies a Browserify plugin to add.
 Can be specified multiple times.
 Options can be passed with [subargs][].
+- `--extension` search for files with the extension in "require" statements.
 - `--yields` or `-y` changes the yield interval to allow pending I/O to happen.
 - `--version` or `-v` shows the Mochify version number.
 - `--help` or `-h` shows usage and all available options.